ansys/pyrocky/README.rst

 PyRocky makes no commercial claim over Ansys whatsoever.
 This library extends the functionality of Ansys Rocky by adding a Python interface without changing the core behavior or license of the original software.
-The use of PyRocky requires a legally licensed local copy of Ansys Rocky.
+The use of PyRocky requires a legally licensed copy of Ansys Rocky.

 To get a copy of Ansys Rocky, see the `Ansys Rocky <https://www.ansys.com/products/fluids/ansys-rocky>`_ page on the Ansys website.